 The purple lotus, until quite recently in human history, could only be found on the foothills of the Himalayas in northern India, in what is now Nepal, and it was uniquely tied to the Buddhist path and creation.

-This was the only area where a purple lotus could be seen, and it was guarded against others because it was coveted not only because of its rarity but also its unique symbolism in Buddhist history and faith.
+This was the only area where a purple lotus could be seen, and it was guarded against others because it was coveted not only because of its rarity but also because of its unique symbolism in Buddhist history and faith.

 The Symbolic Meaning of Purple Lotus Flowers